 Conclusion

 Fortunately, there are several ways to grind spices without a grinder.
-The easiest way is to use a coffee grinder, which works well with both hard and soft spices.
-If you don’t have a coffee grinder, you can use a mortar and pestle, a rolling pin, or even a cup base.
-Just put the spices in a plastic bag first to avoid them getting lost.
+The easiest way is to use a coffee grinder, which works well with hard and soft spices.
+If you don’t have a coffee grinder, use a mortar, pestle, rolling pin, or cup base.
+Just put the spices in a plastic bag first to avoid getting lost.